ileefmans/stock-sentiment/README.md

   **With Conda Environement**

-  If you have not already [download Anaconda](https://www.anaconda.com/products/individual/get-started).
+  If you have not already, [download Anaconda](https://www.anaconda.com/products/individual/get-started).

   Clone Repository and Change Directory: